yochaigal/cairn/wip/2e/how-does-dungeon-exploration-work.md

 - Do not tell characters how they should feel, and only tell them what's happening right now, before their eyes.
 - Provide hints about what lies beyond the next corridor, including odors, sounds, and elevation.
 - Ensure that the players understand their character's place in the Dungeon Cycle.
 Remind them who has already moved, who has yet to take an action, and so on.
-- Dungeon exploration is an economy whose currency is the turn.
+- The economy of dungeon exploration is paid in turns.
 If the party spends too long in one place, acts without caution, makes a noise, or enters a new area they risk a roll on the Dungeon Events table.

 ## Dungeon Exploration Example